The Jeanette Lipman Children's Defense Clinic

 - To teach students to proactively and responsibly manage their case files and practice inputting case data into electronic case systems.

-- This course is designed to help students become more comfortable negotiating with prosecutors, preparing witnesses for trial, conducting direct and cross-examinations, developing a case theme, creating and arguing motions, preparing opening and closing statements, and developing sentencing arguments.
+- To help students become more comfortable negotiating with prosecutors, preparing witnesses for trial, conducting direct and cross-examinations, developing a case theme, creating and arguing motions, preparing opening and closing statements, and developing sentencing arguments.

 - To integrate consideration of ethical responsibilities in all aspects of practice and encourage students to demonstrate ethical, professional, and responsible behavior.